All Docstrings

 Provided constructors:

-PrimaryDryFit(t, Tfs, Tvw, t_end)
+PrimaryDryFit(t, Tfs, Tvws, t_end)

-PrimaryDryFit(t, Tfs) = PrimaryDryFit(t, Tfs, missing, missing)
+PrimaryDryFit(t, Tfs; Tvws=missing, t_end=missing) = PrimaryDryFit(t, Tfs, Tvws, t_end)

 t_end indicates an end of drying, particularly if taken from other measurements (e.g. from Pirani-CM convergence).
 If set to missing, it is ignored in the objective function.
 If set to a tuple of two times, then in the objective function any time in that window is not penalized; outside that window, squared error takes over, as for the single time case.